DalgoT4D/dalgot4d.github.io/Auth.md

 2. If there is one (and if there is an associated `User`), store the `User` in the `request`
 3. Find the first `OrgUser` mapped to this `User`.
 If the http headers contain an Org slug in the `x-dalgo-org` header, pick this Org
 4. If the `OrgUser` is found, fetch the permissions for this `OrgUser` and attach in the `request` object.
 Also store the `OrgUser` in the `request`.
 5. The request then goes through the `has_permission` decorator which then matches the set of permissions the `OrgUser` has against the permission needed to access the api.
-If
+6. If `request.permissions` is a superset of permissions needed to access the api, then request goes through otherwise an error `Unauthorized` is raised.

 If the `OrgUser` has no `Org` attached, then raise an error `register an organization first`.
 (This shouldn't happen, in the sense that we try not to have `OrgUser`s without `Org`s anymore...)